History

 Exchanges

 Currently, delegates made up of students and adults travel between Kanonji and Appleton for two week home-stays during July and August.
 First, Appleton delegates fly to Kanonji and home-stay with our Japanese partners.
 After experiencing firsthand what it is like to live in Kanonji, Japan, the group returns to Appleton joined by the Kanonji delegates.
 Volunteer host families in Appleton help our Kanonji friends learn about our culture and where we live.
 As a group, KAP explores Appleton by visiting the Mayor at City Hall; taking tours of a school, fire station and police station; and attending a Wisconsin Timber Rattlers baseball game.
-We also give our friends an opportunity to see one of their national symbols, the endangered Japanese Red Crowned Crane, at the International Crane Foundation in Baraboo.
+We also give our friends an opportunity to see more of Wisconsin.
+Recent trips have included Door County, Madison, and the Menominee Nation.

 Prospective Travelers